Sign up to our Newsletter

 Start Preparing Immediately

 You should start preparing for the bar exam during your first year of law school.
-All the information you learn throughout your degree is important and will come in handy.
+All the information you learn throughout your degree is essential and will come in handy.
 How you perform throughout the courses and tests of your JD will also be a good indicator of how much bar exam preparation you need.

 Find What Style of Studying Works for You